 Since Enscape and Chaos came together to form a world-leading visualization company at the start of 2022, we’ve been working to envision and create the best possible design visualization experience for the AEC industry and beyond.

 By bringing our complementary technologies and expert teams together, we’re identifying ways to remove barriers within the design process and make visualization even easier and more accessible than ever before.

 One significant milestone we are striving towards is to provide a unified visualization workflow to help design teams visualize and collaborate more efficiently and effectively.
-Today, we take one step closer to making this a reality with the initial release of Enscape to V-Ray compatibility with what we’re calling ‘the bridge’, now available with V-Ray 6 for SketchUp and Rhino.
+Today, we take one step closer to making this a reality with the initial release of Enscape to V-Ray compatibility with what we’re calling ‘the bridge’, now available with V-Ray 6 for SketchUp, Rhino, and Revit.

 Introducing Enscape compatibility with V-Ray

 Architects and designers can now easily connect their real-time design workflow in Enscape with the photorealistic rendering capabilities that V-Ray is renowned for.

 With V-Ray 6 for SketchUp, Rhino, and Revit, it’s possible to transfer an Enscape scene to V-Ray, where further refinements can be made for even higher-quality visualizations.
 Nothing gets lost in translation, workflows are condensed, and designers can be confident that their designs will be illustrated as originally intended.